AndrewGibbs/PathFinder/docs/guide/api/matlab/getExteriorBalls.md

 # `getExteriorBalls.m`

 This function performs many important topological operations at an early stage of the PathFinder algorithm, by calling more specialised subroutines.
+For a full mathematical description, see {cite:p}`PFpaper`.

 Here is a high level overview:
 * Stationary points of the phase function $g$ are determined.
 * These stationary points are merged, if they are sufficiently close.
 * Balls are placed around each of these stationary points, such that the interior of the ball may be considered *non-oscillatory*.